 Auditing Acadia University Courses

-As part of our efforts to foster truly lifelong learning, ALL members age 50+ are eligible for credit course audits.
-You may be able to audit any lecture-style undergraduate course offered by the university and the Acadia Divinity College, pending available space and permission by the professor.
+As part of our efforts to foster truly lifelong learning, ALL members are eligible to audit select undergraduate credit courses during the academic year.

 What does it mean to audit a course?